 *(One apprenticeship will be completed with the student's committee co-chair.
 One apprenticeship will be completed outside of the student's discipline.)

 VI.
-TEACHING APPRENTICESHIP (2 CREDITS)
+TEACHING APPRENTICESHIP (MINIMUM OF 2 CREDITS)

 RHB 787: Teaching Apprenticeship in Rehabilitation Sciences*